How I afford traveling for 2 years without working.

 This especially came so much cheaper in countries such as Sri Lanka, Indonesia and all of Central America.
 I know, that it will probably take you longer.
 But you wanna be able to travel longer anyway, so how about spending some hours on the bus with locals?
 Maybe talk to them and ask for their favorite local food or hidden place.
 Share some words and laughs and you will see, that these hours will fly by so quickly!

 In Europe, Australia, New Zealand I had good experiences with Facebook Groups and Carsharing.
 FB Groups such as “car sharing Australia” can also help you to find a van if you stay longer that’s a pretty good option on how to save money on transport AND accommodation.
 Also: ask in the hostel. some hostels even help you find a partner for the road!
-In Europe, I can highly recommend the app blablacar or the flixbus.
+In Europe, I can highly recommend the app blablacar or flixbus.

 Sometimes there is no way around flying.
 Platforms such as opodo, checkfelix, or similar make it easy to compare prices, sometimes it is still better to go through the airplanes own site and book there.
-The secret to getting a cheap flight, is to be flexible with your dated of the departure and also to book at the right moment.
-I still believe, that Tuesdays and Thursdays are the cheapest days to book – sometimes early morning (4am/5am) bookings work to get some cheaper flights as well.
+The secret to getting a cheap flight is to be flexible with your date of the departure and also to book at the right moment.
+I still believe that Tuesdays and Thursdays are the cheapest days to book – sometimes early morning (4am/5am) bookings work to get some cheaper flights as well.
 Also, I try to book approx. 6-9 weeks in advance.
 Nevertheless – these are my personal experiences and not proofed with any research.
 So might wanna give it a try!

 Learn the local language or at least some sentences to be able to ask for the way – that also helped me heaps with my surfboard in Central America!
 It is sad but true, some people just wanna rip you off.
 Because to them, it is a lot of money and they think you are rich because you are white.
 Show them that you are not different and speak their language.
 This will give you some respect.